bkromhout/java-diff-utils/README.md

 ### 2.1.0

-- Removes the dependency on Guavatime
+- Removes the dependency on Guava time

 ### 2.0.0